自己找抽就不能怨别人|有感于特朗普总统的核威胁

 The Japanese vowed that, with the first American to step foot on the

 mainland, they would execute every Allied prisoner.
-In preparation they
+In preparation

 forced the POW’s to dig their own graves in the event of mass